CharlieS-432737/U16A2-Charlie-Smith/ReadMe.md

 A console will appear with the address of the webpage

+Put that address into a browser and the webpage should load

 ### Problem 2

 For problem 2, I decided to create a simple console app with a menu.